IbroTao/IbroTao/README.md

 # Hi there!
 I'm Taofeek! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-I'm a back-end developer based Nigeria.
+I'm a back-end developer based in Nigeria.
 My real passion lies in creating projects that are **accessible** to everyone, ensuring that technology is inclusive and user-friendly.

 I **love learning something new** and **sharing my learnings and experiences** with others through [X](https://twitter.com/divexmann).
 It's my way of giving back, spreading knowledge, and learning together.